DNA TESTING RESULTS

 DO I GAIN ANY BENEFIT FROM BEING AN ASSURED BREEDER?
 As a Kennel Club ABS member, you are entitled to a discount.
 Go onto the Kennel Club's MyKC site, log on, go to the Special Offers page and there you will find a 30% discount code from the AHT for their DNA tests for genetic diseases.

 DO ANY CONDITIONS APPLY FOR AN ASSURED BREEDER?
 As a Kennel Club ABS member, you are obliged to DNA test your PBGVs.
-This became effective from 20 July 2016 and there is a six months’ grace in which to comply.
+This became effective from 20 July 2016 and there was a six months’ grace in which to comply.
 It will not be necessary for those who breed from a clear sire and clear dam, as the offspring will be automatically clear.

 THE AHT ALREADY HOLDS MY PBGV'S SWABS, DO I NEED TO RE-SUBMIT?